 After mapping out all of the workflows you’ve already built or want to build, you can start thinking about templates.
 Within a workflow, you’ll have a notification template for any per-channel messages you want to send to a given user.
 These templates determine the actual content of the notification that is sent to the user, along with any personalization and styling that should be included.

 As you’re designing and building your templates, think about the different audiences for your notifications and what those personas imply for the channels you’ll use to send notifications.
-As an example, the team at Zendoor sends email notifications to the property managers on the business-to-business side of their rental marketplace.
-These notifications wouldn’t make sense to send to their consumer renters, who are more likely to engage with push or SMS notifications.

 The best teams have a system for previewing these templates as they’re drafting them, so they can understand how notifications will appear for a given workflow across that workflow’s different channels.
 If an engineer wants to see how a notification appears across channels, such as an email service or on an iOS device, they can preview the contents across templates to ensure that everything is displaying correctly.
 These previews should be able to handle advanced workflow functionality, like a template that iterates over multiple items in a digest to render items in a list.